 Washington State Parks announce final free entry days of 2020

-OK, so shopping the day after Thanksgiving might be a bit different this year than in years before.
+Shopping the day after Thanksgiving might be a bit different this year.
 However, the Washington State Parks has a scenic alternative for you.

 The last two days for “free use” at the Washington State Parks are Veterans Day (Nov.
 11) and the day after Thanksgiving (Nov.
 27).
-“Free use” days means that patrons of the park will not need a Discover Pass for vehicle access.
+“Free use” days are days when patrons of the park will not need a Discover Pass for vehicle access.

 Since 2011, the Washington State Parks and Recreation Commission established Nov.
 11, Veterans Day, as one of its free days to honor those who served in the armed forces.